 I’m sure Sunkara would respond that there would be safeguards in place to head off graft and make sure government moneymen made wise decisions.
 But as his book makes clear, history tends to make a mockery of our plans.
 The nice thing about a mixed economy is that when things don’t quite pan out as intended, you still have the private sector to fall back on.

 In the end, these debates are still a bit academic (no matter how vicious they might get on Twitter).
-But the short-term goals of the true Jacobin left and the people who would just like to see the U.S. transition into a low-grade social democracy overlap in a lot of ways—a point that’s become all the more clear as Joe Biden, an actual moderate, has stepped out to an early lead in the Democratic primary, much to the left and far-left’s collective dismay.
+The short-term goals of the true Jacobin left and the people who would just like to see the U.S. transition into a low-grade social democracy overlap in a lot of ways—a point that’s become all the more clear as Joe Biden, an actual moderate, has stepped out to an early lead in the Democratic primary, much to the left and far-left’s collective dismay.
 Those camps might disagree on whether we need Canadian-style single payer or a mixed health care system like Australia’s, but both want a lot more government involvement in health care.
 Both groups want to tax the living heck out of the nation’s billionaires.
-Sunkara might wish that the left would see the path to true socialism and fight to get there, but he hasn’t made a particularly good case for why anybody should.
+Going forward, Sunkara might wish that the left would see the path to true socialism and fight to get there, but he hasn’t made a particularly good case for why anybody should.

 Correction, May 22, 2019: This piece originally misstated that the pasta sauce factory owned by Jon Bon Jovi’s family was “made-up.”
 It is real.
 The piece also misidentified the Industrial Workers of the World as the International Workers of the World.